HOGENT-Web/csharp/chapters/01/slides/presentation.md

 - .NET Standard

 All other stuff:
-- .NET6
+- .NET 6
 > **You are here**

 ---
 ### .NET Explained
 # Versioning

-.NET uses semantic versioning, example for .net5:
+.NET uses semantic versioning, example for .NET 5:
 - .NET 5.1.3
   - Major Version: 5
   - Minor Version: 1
   - Fix Version: 3
-- Major release every year in november
+- Major release every year in November
   - Which is annoying for a curriculum but hey...
 - **L**ong **T**erm **S**upport release a few months after major release.
   - Major release: 5.0